 Continuing professional development (CPD) - the training that lawyers (and other professionals) are required to complete every year by the organisation regulating them.
-The Law Society's PDC courses are available on the PDC Centre.
+The Law Society's courses are available on Law Society Learning.

 Conveyancing - the processes involved in buying, selling or remortgaging a property to transfer its legal title from one person to another.